Large Diamagnetism and Electromagnetic Duality in Two-dimensional Dirac Electron System

-Electric responses for the 3D and 2D DESs are contrasting.
-The uniform permittivity of bismuth is enhanced in accordance with the orbital diamagnetism~\cite{Edelman1975,Boyle1960}.
-On the other hand, graphene has no enhancement in the permittivity but shows exotic responses such as quantized optical conductance and minimum dc conductivity through Klein tunneling~\cite{Novoselov2005,Katsnelson2006,Li2008}.
-The organic conductor, $\alpha$-(BEDT-TTF)$_{2}$I$_{3}$, also shows temperature-independent conductivity~\cite{Tajima2000}.
+The electric responses of 3D and 2D DESs show a sharp contrast.
+The uniform permittivity of bismuth is enhanced in accordance with its orbital diamagnetism~\cite{Edelman1975,Boyle1960}.
+On the other hand, graphene has no enhancement in the permittivity, but rather shows exotic quantized optical conductance and minimum dc conductivity through Klein tunneling~\cite{Novoselov2005,Katsnelson2006,Li2008}.
+The organic conductor $\alpha$-(BEDT-TTF)$_{2}$I$_{3}$ also shows temperature-independent conductivity on the order of $e^{2}/h$ per sheet~\cite{Tajima2007}.

-These magnetic and electric responses of DESs can be described parallel to quantum electrodynamics (QED), a relativistic quantum field theory, in which they are unified owing to the Lorentz covariance (space--time symmetry).
-Indeed, the large orbital diamagnetism and the enhanced permittivity are found to be linked by an electromagnetic duality equivalent to the space--time symmetry in 3D DES~\cite{Maebashi2017}.
-In contrast to 3D DES, charge renormalization causing an enhancement in the permittivity is absent for 2D DES~\cite{Gonzalez1994}.
-Then, the challenge for 2D DES is how the orbital diamagnetism behaves and correlates with quantized electric responses, and whether two responses are unified or not.
-Experimental observation of the orbital diamagnetism would resolve the problems, and to do this, a bulk form material at ambient pressure is awaited to obtain absolute values of the magnetic susceptibility.
+These magnetic and electric responses of DESs can be viewed as parallel to quantum electrodynamics (QED), a relativistic quantum field theory, in which two responses are unified due to the Lorentz covariance (space--time symmetry).
+Indeed, for 3D DESs, the large orbital diamagnetism and the enhanced permittivity can be explained by charge renormalization in a unified way, demonstrating an electromagnetic duality specified by the space--time symmetry of the Dirac equation~\cite{Maebashi2017}.
+In contrast to 3D DESs, permittivity enhancement due to charge renormalization is absent in 2D DESs~\cite{Gonzalez1994}, although they do exhibit a quantized conductance.
+The dependence of the charge renormalization on the dimensionality of the system raises the fundamental question of the existence and nature of the universal phenomena in DESs irrespective of the system dimension.
+Therefore, the two principal goals of the study of 2D DESs are to determine the behavior of the orbital diamagnetism and its relationship with quantized electric responses, and to clarify whether the two responses can be described by a unified theory.
+Observation of the orbital diamagnetism would resolve these questions, and in order to obtain absolute values of the magnetic susceptibility, a bulk-form single crystal at ambient pressure would be ideal.

+In this Letter, we demonstrate the magnetic and transport properties of a newly identified 2D DES organic conductor with a bulk form at ambient pressure, $\alpha$-(BETS)$_{2}$I$_{3}$ with a strongly anisotropic magnetic susceptibility $\chi$.
+We discriminated a large orbital diamagnetism ($\chi_\mathrm{orb}$) from a spin susceptibility ($\chi_\mathrm{spin}$) by changing the field direction. $\chi_\mathrm{orb}$ shows quantitative agreement with the theory for $T>50$ K, where the dc-conductivity ($\sigma_\mathrm{dc}$) per sheet is independent of temperature with the value of $e^{2}/h$.
+The $-T\chi_\mathrm{orb}$ scales with $\sigma_\mathrm{dc}$ in a wide temperature range, showing an electromagnetic duality specified by the space--time symmetry in DESs, corresponding to the Lorentz covariance in QED.